approveme/signature-fluent-contract-forms-add-on/readme.txt

 = Where do I go for help on additional pre-sale questions? =

 Please feel free to contact us at anytime with any additional questions you might have at our [contact form page](https://aprv.me/fluent-lets-chat).

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Electronic Signature Add-on for Fluent Forms plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/5618c60f-3385-49c8-a317-b0612b9fcd52).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==
 1. **Add New Document:** Once you’ve installed the WP E-Signature, you will need to draft up a new “Stand Alone Document”